Amichai Chasson

 Amichai Chasson (also Amichai Hasson, Hebrew: עמיחי חסון; born 1987) is an Israeli poet, curator and filmmaker.
+Since 2015, Chasson has served as the artistic director and chief curator at the Beit Avi Chai in Jerusalem.

 Biography

-Amichai Chasson born in Ramat Gan, Israel in 1987 into an Orthodox Jewish family.
-His father from Tripoli, Libya, and his mother (granddaughter of Samuel S. Bloom) from New York City, United States.
-Chasson attended state-religious schools in Bnei Brak, and after high school he moved to the hesder yeshiva in Yeshivat Otniel.
-He studied at the Sam Spiegel Film and Television School and the Mandel Leadership Institute in Jerusalem.He lives in Katamon neighborhood of Jerusalem with his wife Miriam Chasson (the daughter of Author Emuna Elon and Rabbi Binyamin Elon). the couple have two sons and a daughter.
+Amichai Chasson was born in Ramat Gan, Israel, in 1987, to an Orthodox Jewish family.
+His father is from Tripoli, Libya, and his mother, granddaughter of Samuel S. Bloom, is from New York City, United States.
+Chasson attended state-religious schools in Bnei Brak, and after high school, he moved to the hesder yeshiva in Yeshivat Otniel.
+He studied at the Sam Spiegel Film and Television School and the Mandel Leadership Institute in Jerusalem.
+He was Writer in Residence at Brandeis University in 2024–2025.

+Chasson lives in the Katamon neighborhood of Jerusalem with his wife Dr. Miriam Chasson (sister of filmmaker Ori Elon and daughter of author Emuna Elon and rabbi Binyamin Elon).
+The couple has two sons and a daughter.

 Journalism and literary career

-He has worked as a journalist and culture critic for the papers Makor Rishon and Maariv, and as a speechwriter for the President of Israel Reuven Rivlin.
-He is one of the editors of the poetry journal Meshiv Haruach; and is a broadcaster for the public radio channel Kan Tarbut – Israeli Public Broadcasting Corporation ("Hitbodedut," a weekly discussion show together with Yair Assulin). since 2015 Chasson artistic director and chief curator at Beit Avi Chai in Jerusalem.
+Chasson has worked as a journalist and literary critic for the papers Yedioth Ahronoth, Makor Rishon, and Maariv, and as a speechwriter for then President of Israel, Reuven Rivlin.
+He is an editor of the poetry journal Meshiv Haruach; and is a broadcaster for the public radio channel Kan Tarbut – Israeli Public Broadcasting Corporation ("Hitbodedut," a weekly discussion show together with Yair Assulin).

-His first book of poems, Talking with Home (Hebrew: מדבר עם הבית) was published in 2015 and won the Minister of Culture's prize that year.
-In 2018, his second book, Bli ma (Hebrew: בלי מה), was published by the veteran Bialik Institute Press.
-His poems often deal with the tension between his religious faith and artistic sensibilities and stand on the border between cultures, identities, sources and places.
+His first book of poetry, "Talking with Home" (Hebrew: מדבר עם הבית), was published in 2015, and won the Minister of Culture's prize that year.
+In 2018, his second book, "Bli ma" (Hebrew: בלי מה), was published by the veteran Bialik Institute Press.
+His poems often deal with the tension between his religious faith and artistic sensibilities, and stand on the border between cultures, identities, sources and places.